okamotoryolee/quick_region_screenshot/README.md

 - **Auto-organized storage**
   - Saves under `Pictures\QuickShots\YYYY-MM-DD\`
 - **Clipboard integration**
-  - Captured images are automatically copied to the clipboard
+  - Captured images are automatically copied to the clipboard → just `Ctrl+V` to paste
+- **Lightweight and simple**
+  - Built with Python + MSS + Tkinter

+---

 ---